martin-jw/obsidian-recall/README.md

 **Reset When Incorrect** - Whether or not to move back to the initial stage when incorrect, or simply move back one stage.

 **Timings** - The timings of each stage.

+# Planned Features

+These are features currently planned, without any inherent order of priority:

+- [ ] Multiple items per note.
+  - Extract separate headings as separate questions and SRS items.
+- [ ] Custom queues and reviews.
+  - Leverage Obsidian's search filters to specify which notes to review, and review notes without updating their status.
+- [ ] Expose more of the SRS data to the user.
+  - Show lists of all the current items in the SRS.
+  - Expose the data of items and allow the user to change it manually.